JiaQiSJTU/VisionInText/README.md

 * `labels`: the corresponding label for each choice.
 * `image_path`: the path to the image modality of the ASCII art.

-We appreciate the fantanstic art created by ASCII artists.
-To focus on measuring the visual perception abilities of models, we made slight modifications to the original ASCII art crawled online.
-We also keep the original ASCII art (`original_ascii_art` ) in ASCIIEval.
-The released dataset is restricted to academic use.
+We highly appreciate the fantastic art created by ASCII artists.
+To focus on measuring the visual perception abilities of models, we made slight modifications to the original ASCII art for data in the test set, i.e. ASCIIEval.
+We also kept the original ASCII art (`original_ascii_art`) and the URL (`url`) to the data source.
+Our data is licensed by CC BY NC 4.0 (allowing only non-commercial use).

 ## Evaluation